mendix/docs/content/en/docs/appstore/use-content/modules/mendix-feedback.md

 ### Customizing the feedback module

-It is possible to modify the feedback widget.
+It is possible to modify the feedback module.
 Here are a couple of examples on what is possible.

 #### Edit the styling of the feedback page